 Unemployment can be defined as when one is actively looking for employment but not getting employed.
 An individual is called unemployed for the following reasons.

-ii) When people are ready to get work but cannot find suitable jobs.
+- When people are ready to get work but cannot find suitable jobs.

-iii) People who are actively looking for work in the past four weeks.
+- People who are actively looking for work in the past four weeks.

-Divide the number of unemployed people by the number of people in the labor force, to get the figure for the unemployment rate.
+Divide the number of unemployed people by the number of people in the labour force, to get the figure for the unemployment rate.
 Unemployment occurs in all types of shapes and structures and there are different reasons behind a different type of unemployment.

 Read this article further to learn about the different types of unemployment and their cause and effects.

-This type of unemployment takes place when the trend changes in the market.
-This creates a mismatch between the skills an employee brings to an organization and the skills required by the employers.
 An example of this type of unemployment is the times when computers were introduced in the industry.
 Before the invention of computers, people were accustomed to everything by hands and the introduction of computers made people unskilled to do their jobs.
 A recent example of this type of unemployment is when man-force are replaced by robot-force.

 Here mismatch between the skills required by employers and skills acquired by employees has created.
 Now, man-force are required to learn how to manage robots.
 Those who fail to do so will be left unemployed.
 Therefore, it is clear that structural unemployment is a result of a long recession.
 When workers don’t get jobs for a long time, there are chances that their skills will become out-of-date.

 If they don’t take a low-level job, they will remain unemployed even after the improvement in the economy.
 In such scenarios, structural employment creates a higher rate of natural unemployment.
 You can click here to read more on Structural Unemployment.

 This type of unemployment happens when career professionals leave their current job for various reasons and haven’t found a new job yet.
 The reasons could be like

-i) Displacement: when worker move to a different state or city and leave their current job.
+- Displacement: when worker move to a different state or city and leave their current job.

-ii) Career growth: when workers leave their current jobs with the intentions to find better jobs.
+- Career growth: when workers leave their current jobs with the intentions to find better jobs.

-iii) Higher education: when people leave their current jobs to acquire a high degree with the intentions to come to get a better job with their advanced skills.
+- Higher education: when people leave their current jobs to acquire a high degree with the intentions to come to get a better job with their advanced skills.

 These types of short-term factors are reasons for frictional unemployment.
 Take an example of a coding engineer in a software company who has spent 4-5 years working in the same field and he discovers about a new booming field artificial intelligence and after doing research about it decides to take a course in that field.
 As a result, he opts for a master’s degree specializing in artificial intelligence leaving his current job.